dialog-semiconductor/BLE_SDK6_examples/ble_temperature_ntf/Readme.md

 has a resolution of 10ms hence we divide the desired delay in ms by 10.

 ## Troubleshooting
-- Please check that the steps according to your daughter board (DA14531, DA14585 or DA14586) and mother board (basic dev kit or DA145xxDEVKT-P PRO-Motherboard) are followed correctly.
+- Please check that the steps according to your daughter board (DA14531, DA14585 or DA14586) and mother board (basic development kit or DA145xxDEVKT-P PRO-Motherboard) are followed correctly.

 - Try a different USB1 cable.